Progressive education

 Progressive education, or educational progressivism, is a pedagogical movement that began in the late 19th century and has persisted in various forms to the present.
 In Europe, progressive education took the form of the New Education Movement.
-The term progressive was engaged to distinguish this education from the traditional curricula of the 19th century, which was rooted in classical preparation for the early-industrial university and strongly differentiated by social class.
+The term progressive was used to distinguish this education from the traditional curricula of the 19th century, which were rooted in classical preparation for the early-industrial university and strongly differentiated by social class.
 By contrast, progressive education finds its roots in modern, post-industrial experience.
 Most progressive education programs have these qualities in common: